Tag Archives: arts

 Only their mouths move.

-Ooh, I wonder who / what I could possibly be talking about?
+Ooh, I wonder what I could possibly be talking about? 🙂

 Well that’s it - I’m officially a bit mad.
 Why else would I bounce across to Cardiff in the morning for a university seminar, then across to London to watch stabbings, mental breakdowns, a brilliantly twisted future and a visual story I could have watched all night?